-Sicily is the biggest island in the Mediterranean Sea.
+Sicily is the largest island in the Mediterranean Sea.
 It is known for its beaches, rich history, and vibrant culture.
 So, when is the best time to visit Sicily?
 It all depends on what you are most interested in doing there.

 So, whether you're looking to lounge on the beach, experience the festivals, or explore historical sites, here's my guide to the best time to visit Sicily.